casasfernando/wingpanel-indicator-airpods/README.md

 </p>
 <h1 align="center">Wingpanel AirPods</h1>

+## Archive notice

+I just found that the indicator is broken since elementary OS 7 (Horus) most likely due to a change in Bluez API/DBus/Vala interface.
+Since I don't really have motivation (or free time) to fix it and update the indicator for recent elementary OS versions, it's time for me to let it go and archive the project.

 ## About

 Wingpanel AirPods is a status indicator that displays Apple's AirPods status information in elementary OS Wingpanel.